NOTE: A brief description of the winners is available at http://innovacorp.ca/news/news/i-3-zone-winners-2013-2014 .

-The winners were selected through two rounds of competition.
-In the second round, the finalists pitched their start-ups to the judges.
-Companies were evaluated based on the quality of the product or service, industry knowledge and management experience, barriers to competitive entry, market size and credibility of plans to reach key milestones.
+Finalists were evaluated by a six-person judging panel on industry knowledge and management experience, barriers to competitive entry, market size and credibility of plans to reach key milestones.

-Innovacorp ran a pilot I-3 competition in Cape Breton in 2006, and its first provincial competition in 2007-2008.
-This is the fifth provincial I-3 competition.
-It attracted 188 start-up submissions, reflecting the high level of entrepreneurship across Nova Scotia.
+This is the fourth provincial I-3 competition.
+It attracted 228 formal submissions, far exceeding Innovacorp’s 150-submission goal, reflecting the high level of entrepreneurship across Nova Scotia.

-For additional information on the I-3 competition, visit www.innovacorp.ca .
+For additional more information on the I-3 competition, visit www.innovacorp.ca .